OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 # Unable to download the source code of an application

-If you are getting an error downloading the source code package of an application from the steps mentioned in [this article](https://success.outsystems.com/documentation/11/reference/outsystems_apis/lifetime_api_v2/lifetime_api_examples/get_source_code_of_an_application/), you can troubleshoot a potential issue by following the steps below.
+This articles explains how you can troubleshoot, if you are getting an error [downloading the source code package of an application](../../ref/apis/lifetime-deployment/examples/api-request-code.md).

 ## Step 1: Check if the user has Open and Debug over the application